odunola499/BEST-RQ-Algorithm/readme.md

 # Conformer Encoder Pretraining with Best-RQ Algorithm

 This repository provides the code to pretrain a 120M Conformer encoder using the **Best-RQ** algorithm.
 The Best-RQ approach offers a simpler and more compute-efficient pretraining strategy for audio speech language models compared to contrastive learning methods like **wav2vec2**.
-This implementation is built using **PyTorch Lightning** and is designed to be easily extensible for different datasets and configurations.
+The training code is built using **PyTorch Lightning** and is designed to be easily extensible for different datasets and configurations.

 ## Features
 - **Pretraining Approach**: Leverages the Best-RQ algorithm for pretraining.